Sandeep-Narsi-AI/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 plt.ylabel("Loss")
 plt.show()
 ```
+git
 ## Output:
 ![linear regression using gradient descent](OUTPUT.png)

 ## Result:
 ```
-Thus the program to implement the linear regression using gradient descent is written and verified using python programming.
+Thus the program to implement the linear regression using gradient descent is written and verified using python programming
 ```